CD silverbridge Jane Cassidy Price £12.50

 With the support of the Community Relations Council we were able to record the songs, music and extracts from the script to create this CD.
 Musicians featured are Jane Cassidy vocals, Maurice Leyden vocals, guitar, Rod McVey keyboards, accordion, Richard Parkes bagpipes, Nollaig Casey fiddle, Frank Cassidy bouzouki, Neil Martin uilleann pipes, cello, whistle, Ivan Gilliland guitar, mandolin, Colum Sands double bass, Brendan Monaghan uilleann pipes, whistle, bodhran.

 Special thanks to Mark Adair and in memory of the late Morna Crozier of CRC.
-Remembering also Lawrence Thomson who produced the album and David Pentland for the cover portrait of Mary Ann and her niece Maria from an 1801 portrait.
+Remembering also Lawrence Thomson who produced the album and Brian Morrison for the cover photo of Jane and Maurice.
 This CD is also available for download via iTunes and Amazon Music.

 Book Belfast City of Song (Brandon) Price 15.50